The Utility of Feature Reuse: Transfer Learning in Data-Starved Regimes: Abstract

-\subsection{Abstract}
+\section{Abstract}

 The use of transfer learning with deep neural networks has increasingly become widespread for deploying well-tested computer vision systems to newer domains, especially those with limited datasets.
 We describe a transfer learning use case for a domain with a data-starved regime, having fewer than 100 labeled target samples.
 We evaluate the effectiveness of convolutional feature extraction and fine-tuning of overparameterized models with respect to the size of target training data, as well as their generalization performance on data with covariate shift, or out-of-distribution (OOD) data.
-Our experiments show that both overparameterization and feature reuse contribute to successful application of transfer learning in training image classifiers in data-starved regimes.
+Our experiments demonstrate that both overparameterization and feature reuse contribute to the successful application of transfer learning in training image classifiers in data-starved regimes.
+We provide visual explanations to support our findings and conclude that transfer learning enhances the performance of CNN architectures in data-starved regimes.